novoalab/EpiNano/README.md

 * It can be used in individual runs (use EpiNano 1.0 or 1.1 for this), but running it in pairwise mode is highly recommended (EpiNano 1.2 only allows pairwise mode, due to the high false postiive rates seen when using in single runs).
 * It is only applicable to datasets for which a pre-trained model is available
 * It can be used to train your own models
+* Please note that if you use pre-trained m6A models, your data should be base-called with the SAME base-calling algorithm and version (i.e. Guppy 3.1.5).

 ### Considerations when using EpiNano 1.1 or EpiNano 1.0